 PCBA production process comes with the following steps.

 To add the solder paste, a mechanical fixture is used to hold both the PCB and solder stencil in place.
 An applicator then takes the solder paste in precise amounts and places it on the desired PCB areas.
-The machine then rolls the solder paste evenly on the intended PCB areas.
+The machine rolls the solder paste evenly on the intended PCB areas.
 As the stencil is removed, the solder paste sits on the desired areas.

-After properly adding the solder paste on the board, the board is then passed through the pick and place process where the robotic machine is used to pick the surface mount components from the reels and place them on the intended areas of the board.
+After properly adding the solder paste on the board, the board is then passed through the pick and place process, where the robotic machine is used to pick the surface mount components from the reels and place them on the intended areas of the board.